-Course Code ENG205

-Course Title Humanities-I (Effective Technical Communication)

-Type of Course HS

-LTP 300

-Credits 3

-Course Prerequisite

-Course Objective (CO) The objective of this course is to make students understand the principles and requirements of production drawings and learning how to assemble and disassemble important parts used in major Civil engineering applications.
-After going through this course, the student shall be able to understand the drawings of Civil components and their assemblies along with their utility for design of components.

-Course Outcome(CO) The student will be able to Draw the machine elements including keys, couplings, cotters, riveted, bolted and welded joints Understand the representation of materials used in machine drawing.
-Construct an assembly drawing using part drawings of machine components
+Course Code ENG205 Course Title Professional Communication Skills Type of Course HS LTP 300 Credits 3 Course Prerequisite Course Objective The objective of this course is to make students understand the (CO) principles and requirements of production drawings and learning how to assemble and disassemble important parts used in major Civil engineering applications.
+After going through this course, the student 100- shall be able to understand the drawings of Civil components and their - 5 (ASD." assemblies along with their utility for design of components.
+Course The student will be able to Outcome(CO) 1.
+Draw the machine elements including keys, couplings, cotters, Outcome (CO) riveted, bolted and welded joints 2.
+Understand the representation of materials used in machine and the second second drawing.
+3. Construct an assembly drawing using part drawings of machine components